-We’ve been hosting annual Pitch-a-Blanket events along Boston’s waterfront for the past few years, but it’s easy to host one on your own.
+We’ve hosted several Pitch-a-Blanket outings along Boston’s waterfront, but it’s easy to host one on your own.
 It’s also an important way to reclaim public spaces in Boston’s Seaport and Downtown Waterfront areas.
 The more active the public space, the more likely we are to maintain a vibrant Boston Harbor.
 It’s the only way that the harbor will remain the People’s Harbor.

 - Pick a date, time, and location.
 The date and time are up to you (we suggest focusing on the nicer times of the year) but the locations aren’t.
 Make sure to check out this interactive map to determine which areas of Boston’s waterfront are public spaces and choose one.